 Hong Kong operates a free trade economic system with minimal government intervention.
-A primary attraction remains Hong Kong's legal system, based on English common law and rules of equity, involving adherence to the principles of the rule of law and judicial independence.
+Hong Kong’s legal system continues to be a primary attraction, based on English common law and rules of equity, involving adherence to the principles of the rule of law and judicial independence.

 Hong Kong remains a key offshore capital-raising centre for Chinese enterprises.
-As of December 2017, 1,051 mainland companies were listed in Hong Kong, with total market capitalisation of around US$2.9 trillion, or 66 per cent of the market total.1
+As of December 2018, 1,146 mainland companies were listed in Hong Kong, with total market capitalisation of around US$2.6 trillion, or 68 per cent of the market total.

 Shanghai-Hong Kong Stock Connect was launched in late 2014 to establish mutual stock market access between Hong Kong and the Chinese mainland, with Shenzhen-Hong Kong Stock Connect following in 2016, consolidating Hong Kong’s development as the global offshore yuan business hub.

 A new mutual market access scheme, Bond Connect, was launched in July 2017 to allow investors from China and overseas to trade in each other’s bond markets through connection between the related mainland and Hong Kong financial infrastructure institutions.
 At present, overseas investors from Hong Kong and other regions may invest in the Chinese interbank bond market through mutual access arrangements in respect of trading, custody and settlement.

 Provisions covering the winding up of Hong Kong companies and foreign corporations registered in Hong Kong, and the insolvency-related regime, are found in the Companies (Winding Up and Miscellaneous Provisions) Ordinance (the Winding Up Ordinance) and subsidiary legislation.
 The Winding Up Ordinance was amended by the Companies (Winding Up and Miscellaneous Provisions) (Amendment) Ordinance 2016, and the new changes came into effect on 13 February 2017.